yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 blocks, which on spinning-disk based caches may mean longer retrieval times.

 For JavaScript, extra code also means extra parsing costs.
-That may be offset by JavaScript's optimized code caching, but those may get evicted before your content does.
+Some JavaScript engines cache their parsing products, making processing faster in repeat views.
+But that may not be true for all JS engines and all JS content (as some content may not be eligible for caching).
+There are also no guarantees that the cached parsing products won’t get evicted before your content does.

 <!-- TODO: Make sure that's actually true -->